veysiadn/IgHEtherCATImplementation/README.md

      make -j4
      make && make modules && make modules_install && make install
      reboot
+##### Just make sure there is no error during make and install process.
+If you face any error during make process, just read the error carefully, probably the solution will be in the explanation of the error.
+After reboot, if you see GRUB screen, select Advanced Options for Ubuntu, and select compiled RT kernel version to start.

 ## After reboot to make sure about installation check kernel version.
      uname -v
 ### If you see newer kernel version than the 5.9.1 it means that you have to change grub menu settings.